Twitter Labels Trump's "THUGS" Tweet Glorified Violence — Because It Is

-This morning, we woke up to the President of the United States calling for military violence in response to protestors in Minneapolis and St. Paul who are demanding justice after a white police officer murdered George Floyd, a Black man, in broad daylight.
-This was sent from the official White House Twitter account.
+This morning, we woke up to the President of the United States calling for military violence in response to protestors in Minneapolis and St. Paul who are demanding justice after a white police officer killed George Floyd, a Black man, in broad daylight, after kneeling on his neck.
+This message was sent from the official White House Twitter account.

 Twitter quickly added a disclaimer to the tweet, which included the word "THUGS" and threatened to send the military to contain the unarmed protestors.
 "This Tweet violated the Twitter Rules about glorifying violence," reads the label.
 However, Twitter left the post for all to see after determining that it "may be in the public's interest."
 Twitter shut down likes and replies to the statement, but retweets are still available.